Nanty Glo, Pennsylvania: History

 What is now Nanty Glo borough originated in the 1890s and was called "Glenglade."
-By 1896, the community was a lumber camp ran by Levi Swanson.
-It contained houses built on both sides of the southern branch of Blacklick Creek, which forms the border of Blacklick Township on the north side and Jackson Township on the south side.
+By 1896, the community was a lumber campIt contained houses built on both sides of the southern branch of Blacklick Creek, which forms the border of Blacklick Township on the north side and Jackson Township on the south side.

 A post office opened for Glenglade on November 21, 1894, with Merton A. Davis as the first postmaster.
 Three Davis brothers took turns as postmaster: Merton A., from 1894 until 1900; Montell, 1900 until 1911, and Everett C., 1911–1916.
 According to oral history, the town name was changed to "Nant-y-glo" during the term of Montell Davis, through the intervention of Levi Swanson.
-Glenglade became Nant-y-glo on February 20, 1901.
-Whether the Swansons' had the small town of the same name in Wales in mind or just thought the melodic-sounding Welsh phrase fit the town is not known.
+Glenglade became Nant-y-glo on February 20, 1901. small town of the same name in Wales in mind or just thought the melodic-sounding Welsh phrase fit the town is not known.
 The name of "Blacklick" for the creek that bisects the town and the adjacent township probably means much the same as "brook of coal", a lick being a common synonym for brook and the "black" referring to outcroppings of coal seams on the stream banks and bed.

 By 1899 the huge coal deposits in the settlement had attracted additional settlers, and the Pennsylvania Railroad installed a spur line through the community that year.
 Commercial mining was initiated in 1896 by Dr. James W. Dunwiddie of Pine Flats, Indiana County, who opened up what was then called Nanty Glo No. 1.
 Nanty Glo was described in the 1940 Pennsylvania guide as being "a valley coal town wrapped in a mist of sulphurous gas.
 Four large bituminous coal mines support the town, which was founded in 1888 as a lumber camp.
 Rows of yellow shacks extend back from the central mine.
 Some, flanked by mine heaps, cling to the mountain sides."